<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Customer Expectations

 The problem is straightforward: customers and shippers prefer locations with superior delivery options.
 In a recent survey, nearly half of retailers expressed dissatisfaction with their delivery and pickup choices.
 On the other hand, 39% found digital scheduling too costly or complex.
-Yet, many logistics providers are now seeking automated scheduling.
+Yet, many providers are now seeking automated scheduling for logistics .
 Self-scheduling is just one aspect of the delivery process.
 Both retailers and logistics companies find it challenging to offer it to their customers.

 customer-awaiting-delivery